yandex-cloud/docs/en/forms/blocks-ref/multiple.md

-# Block "Multiple answers"
+# "Multiple answers" block

 In this block, the user can select multiple responses from the options suggested.
-For example, they can select the services that they want to request.
+For example, they can select services they want to request.

 ![](../../_assets/forms/tutorial-multiple.gif)

 ## Block settings {#sec_settings}